Maya Schuldiner: Targeting proteins to organelles

-50% of eukaryotic proteins are synthesized on cytosolic ribosomes and are then targeted to their respective organelles to properly function.
-Hence a complete understanding of how proteins get to their functional localization is an important aspect of cell biology.
-In the past years her group has made several paradigmatic discoveries in this field: While carrying out her postdoctoral studies in the lab of Prof. Jonathan Weissman and in collaboration with Prof. Blanche Schwappach, she discovered the GET (Guided Entry of Tail Anchor proteins) pathway, which targets Tail Anchor proteins and GPI anchor proteins to the Endoplasmic Reticulum (ER); they discovered the EMC complex (ER Membrane complex); defined a role for the protease Ste24 in clearing blocked translocation pores into the ER; identified a new targeting pathway to the ER, the SND (Srp iNDependent) pathway which they and others have then shown is also conserved in humans; discovered a new targeting receptor to peroxisomes, Pex9 and a new mechanism for proteins to co-translationally target to peroxisomal membranes.
+About 50% of eukaryotic proteins are synthesized on cytosolic ribosomes and are subsequently targeted to specific organelles to perform their functions.
+Therefore, understanding how proteins reach their correct cellular destinations is a key aspect of cell biology.
+In recent years, her group has made several important discoveries in this field.
+During her postdoctoral research in the laboratory of Prof. Jonathan Weissman, and in collaboration with Prof. Blanche Schwappach, she discovered the GET (Guided Entry of Tail Anchor proteins) pathway, which targets Tail Anchor proteins and GPI anchor proteins to the Endoplasmic Reticulum (ER); they discovered the EMC complex (ER Membrane complex); defined a role for the protease Ste24 in clearing blocked translocation pores into the ER; identified a new targeting pathway to the ER, the SND (Srp iNDependent) pathway which they and others have then shown is also conserved in humans; discovered a new targeting receptor to peroxisomes, Pex9 and a new mechanism for proteins to co-translationally target to peroxisomal membranes.

 Together with the lab of Johannes Hermann, Schuldiner's group uncovered a new strategy for mitochondria membrane protein targeting by which such proteins use the ER membranes to "surf" until reaching their mitochondrial destination.
 They name this mode of targeting ER-SURF.
 In addition, her lab has demonstrated a plethora of unconventional targeting signals and targeting methods, and also mapped the substrate range for various translocation machineries.